Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Introduction

-The global behavior of the solutions to wave equations with nonlinear damping and source terms have attracted extensive attention and research.
-In \cite{Georgiev1994existence}, the authors considered a nonlinear wave equation with damping and sources
+The global behavior of solutions to wave equations with nonlinear damping and source terms has been extensively studied.
+For example, the authors \cite{Georgiev1994existence} have considered a three dimensional nonlinear wave equation with damping and sources

-under a Dirichlet boundary condition, where $1< p\le 3$ in 3D.
-They obtained the global existence of the solution to \eqref{eq:withoutmemory} in the case $1 < p \le m$ and a blow-up result provided that the initial energy is sufficiently negative and $1<m<p$.
+under a Dirichlet boundary condition with $1< p\le 3.$ They obtained the global existence of solution to problem \eqref{eq:withoutmemory} in the case that $1 < p \le m,$ and a blow-up result provided that the initial energy is sufficiently negative and $1<m<p$.
 In \cite{Esquivel-Avila2003acharacterization}, the author extended some results to the nonlinear Kirchhoff equation

 with homogeneous Dirichlet boundary condition.
-We also mention the work \cite{Vitillaro2002global,Cavalcanti2007wellposedness,Kou2024uniform} for wave equations with nonlinear boundary damping and sources.
-In a series of papers \cite{Barbu2005onnonlinear,Barbu2007blowup,Barbu2005existence}, the authors investigated wave equations with degenerate damping and source terms
+In a series of papers \cite{Barbu2005onnonlinear, Barbu2007blowup, Barbu2005existence}, the authors investigated the wave equations with degenerate damping and source terms

-with $u=0$ on the boundary, where the degenerate damping $|u|^k|u_t|^{m-1}u_t$ models friction modulated by strain.
-Moreover, the authors \cite{Cavalcanti2023decay} studied the wave equation with semilinearities and locally distributed nonlinear damping.
-For the systems of wave equations with damping and nonlinear sources, we mention here the references \cite{Keith2006systems,Alves2009onexistence,Rammaha2010critically,Rammaha2010global,Guo2014systems}.
+under a Dirichlet boundary condition, where the degenerate damping $|u|^k|u_t|^{m-1}u_t$ models friction modulated by strain.
+Moreover, there are some works (see \cite{Vitillaro2002global, Cavalcanti2007wellposedness, Kou2024uniform}) about the wave equations with nonlinear boundary damping and source terms.
+Furthermore, the authors \cite{Cavalcanti2023decay} have also considered the stabilization and well-posedness for the semilinear wave equations with localized nonlinear dissipation.
+In addition, there are some results (see \cite{Keith2006systems, Alves2009onexistence, Rammaha2010critically, Rammaha2010global, Guo2014systems}) about systems of wave equations.